frederic-perez/AmE-dictionary/data/dictionary.md

 __pedestrian__ _adj_ :dart::six: (pedestrians) Lacking in vitality, imagination, or distinction. _Syn_ prosaic _His style is so pedestrian that the book is really boring._
 __pedestrianized__ _v_
 __pedi__
-__pedicab__ _n_ A small three-wheeled vehicle having a seat, pedals, and handlebars for the operator and a usually hooded cab for passengers. _A human-pedaled pedicab._
+__pedicab__ _n_ :two: A small three-wheeled vehicle having a seat, pedals, and handlebars for the operator and a usually hooded cab for passengers. _A human-pedaled pedicab._
 __pediculous__ _adj_ Infested with lice.
 __pedigree__
 __pediment__ _n_